 While we speak often of “the Midrash,” there is no single book with this title, but only a series of compilations composed and edited over the course of more than a millennium.
-These works are generally categorized as either halakhic (legal) or aggadic (narrative), though this dichotomy obscures the extent to which so-called halakhic midrashim also include narrative material and to which aggadic midrashim also contain legal material.
+These works are generally categorized as either halachic (legal) or aggadic (narrative), though this dichotomy obscures the extent to which so-called halachic midrashim also include narrative material and to which aggadic midrashim also contain legal material.

 One of the works that best exemplifies this intermingling of legal and narrative material is Midrash Tanhuma, a collection of stories, discussions of specific laws, and rabbinic homilies, all connected with the five books of the Torah and named for Rabbi Tanhuma, the first character to appear in the collection.
-The compilation moves effortlessly between genres, reminding us of the interdependency within the Jewish tradition of halakha and aggadah.
+The compilation moves effortlessly between genres, reminding us of the interdependency within the Jewish tradition of halacha and aggadah.

 Two types of midrashim, though not exclusive to Midrash Tanhuma, appear more frequently here than in other collections.
 These two genres are the petihta, a homiletic introduction to a section of the text; and midrash yelamdenu, a legal discourse based on the biblical text.
 The latter is so prevalent within Tanhuma that an alternate name for the book is Midrash Yelamdenu.
 Though some scholars believe that Tanhuma, comprising the narrative portions of the midrash, and Midrash Yelamdenu, consisting only of legal discussions, may once have been two separate books, the two names have been interchangeable since at least the middle ages.